Matt-A-Bennett/Matt-A-Bennett.github.io/ufc_database/ufc_database.md

-# Creating a searchable database contests using web-scraping in Python 3
+# Creating a searchable database of UFC contests using web-scraping in Python 3

 The full code I've written so far can be found [here](./full_code.md).